againes6688/customer-churn-prediction/README.md

-# Customer Churn Prediction
+🔮 Customer Churn Prediction
-This repository contains a machine learning model to predict customer churn.
-The project leverages a customer dataset and a trained model to predict whether a customer will churn (leave the service).
-The model is trained using the Logistic Regression, Random Forest, and XGBoost algorithms.
+This project uses machine learning to predict customer churn — helping businesses understand which customers are likely to leave and why.
+Built with Python and trained on real customer behavior data, the model provides actionable insights using algorithms like Logistic Regression, Random Forest, and XGBoost.

-Project Overview
+🚀 Overview
-The goal of this project is to predict customer churn using the following features:

-Tenure: Duration of the customer's subscription.
+Using features like:

+⏳ Tenure – how long a customer has subscribed

-Usage Frequency: Frequency of service usage.
+🔁 Usage Frequency – how often they use the service

-Support Calls: Number of support calls made by the customer.

-Payment Delay: Delay in payment for the service.

-Models Used:
+☎️ Support Calls – number of times they needed help

+💸 Payment Delay – how late they pay

+…the model predicts whether a customer will stay or churn.

+🧠 Algorithms:
 Logistic Regression

 Random Forest

 XGBoost

-Model Evaluation Metrics:
+📊 Evaluation Metrics:
 AUC-ROC

-Precision, Recall, F1-Score
+F1 Score

 Brier Score

-Files in the Repository
+📁 Files
-churn_model.ipynb: The trained machine learning model used for predicting customer churn.

-customer_churn_dataset_testing_master.csv: The CSV file containing customer data used for training the model.

-README.md: Project documentation explaining the steps and files in the repository.

-Installation
+churn_model.ipynb – the Jupyter notebook with the full training + prediction pipeline

+customer_churn_dataset_testing_master.csv – the customer dataset used to train/test the model

+README.md – you're reading it!

+⚙️ How to Use
-Step 1: Clone the Repository
+Clone the repo
-Clone this repository to your local machine:

 git clone https://github.com/againes6688/customer-churn-prediction.git
 cd customer-churn-prediction

-Step 2: Install Dependencies
+Install dependencies
-Ensure you have Python 3.6+ installed.
-Then, install the required dependencies using pip:

 pip install -r requirements.txt

-Step 3: Load and Use the Model
-Once the dependencies are installed, you can load and use the churn model (churn_model.ipynb) to predict whether a customer will churn.
+Open the notebook
+Run churn_model.ipynb in Jupyter Notebook to explore the data, train models, and make predictions.

+🌟 Want to fight churn before it happens?
+This project helps you do exactly that.
+Let’s predict the future — one customer at a time.